 In any event, the decision of the Staffing Committee will be conveyed in writing within 5 working days.

-If the employee wishes to appeal against the decision of the Staffing Committee, he or she must do so in writing to the Chairman of the Council within 21 working days of the date of the decision notice.
+If the employee wishes to appeal against the decision of the Staffing Committee, they must do so in writing to the Chairman of the Council within 21 working days of the date of the decision notice.

-On receipt of such notice of appeal, the Chairman of the Council shall instruct the Clerk to the Council to convene a meeting of three members of the Staffing Committee within 10 working days.
+On receipt of such notice of appeal, the Chairman of the Council shall instruct the Clerk to the Council to convene a meeting of the Staffing Committee within 10 working days.
 The Staffing Committee will consider the case according to this Procedure and will communicate their decision in writing to the parties concerned.

 The decision of the Staffing Committee shall be final, except in the case of dismissal of the Clerk to the Council which has to be referred to the full Council for a final decision.